CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

     <div class="caption">my final Affinity drawing</div>
 </div>

-This back and forth is excellent for helping me narrow down on the vibe that I want, and I can sometimes even get designs components I like enough to directly trace into vectors.
+This back and forth is excellent for helping me narrow down on the vibe that I want, and I can sometimes even get components I like enough to directly trace into vectors.
 You can see how helpful the two chatgpt covers were in pointing me towards my final design.

 ## Setting Up Affinity
 When the design phase is over, it's time to get everything set up nicely within Affinity.

 ### Document Settings
-I use a custom "Book Cover" preset that gives me enough room to work with and specifies the same units that I like using when measuring books.
+I use a custom "Book Cover" preset with these values:
 - Width: 350mm
 - Height: 300mm
 - DPI: 144
 - Document Units: mm

->**Pro Tip:** These settings provide ample workspace while maintaining print quality.
+>**Pro Tip:** These settings give enough room for a standard book and use convenient units for calipers.
 Save this as a preset to ensure consistency across projects.
 {: .prompt-info }

 ### Workspace Organization

 #### Artboards

-Once I'm actually working in Affinity and creating different verions of the covers, I will create arboards.
-I copy and paste different major versions on each artboard, and this lets me easily make comparisons, create print versions, etc.
+Once I'm actually working in Affinity and creating different verions of the covers, I will create artboards.
+I copy and paste different major versions on each artboard, and this lets me easily make comparisons, create cut versions, etc.

 ![layout.webp](layout.webp)